securityacnz/securityacnz.github.io/index.md

 You!
 Anyone who is learning about software, and wants to learn about how to make software secure... with a dose of "how to hack" thrown in.

+To clarify: The two days will aim to suit students with a 100-level knowledge of software development.
+However, you're still welcome if you're not a University student... anyone interested in security should come!

 ## What?

 Two days of training in the art of securing the web... covering topics